-Routine exercise promotes chemical-level mood boosters (dopamine, endorphins).
+Spending time on yourself and performing routine exercise promotes chemical-level mood boosters like dopamine and endorphins.
 These mood boosters can make you feel more confident, happy, and passionate toward your partner, thus increasing chances for intimacy.
 Exercise also encourages testosterone production, which increases sex drive.
 Additionally, regular exercise can prime your body to be able to perform longer and stronger during lovemaking.

 Tip 2: Be more present

 Life is busy.
 We move frequently move from one thing to another without much thought.
 We can be preoccupied, and sometimes, this shows up during moments of intimacy.
 Prior to sex, take a few breaths to slow down and ground you in the moment.
 You may even take a silent moment of gratitude for the opportunity to have this special time with your lover.
 During lovemaking, be more present by focusing on your partner.
 Have a conversation about what they want and slow down your pace.
 Making eye contact with your lover is a great way to show your partner you are present and can help to connect the two of you on a deeper emotional level.

 Tip 3: Engage in intimate touch more often throughout the day

 Touch is an integral part of how we share emotion with others, and one of the five love languages.
 Touch can deliver messages of love, gratitude, warmth, and happiness.
 Touch helps to build passion, chemistry and increased arousal.
 Intimate touch can be increased and integrated into your daily life with your partner in many ways.
 Perhaps setting your alarm a few minutes early to cuddle in bed, making a point to kiss your partner before getting out of bed, or engaging in a long hug before you leave for work.